 Welcome to Sojourn’s weekly worship music set list review & service recap.
 You’ll not only read a list of the songs we led, but also the readings and prayers from our liturgy.
 And if you’d like to see how we incorporate liturgical art and lead the responsive readings, watch the embedded Facebook Live video of our entire service, originally streamed on the Sojourn New Albany Facebook page.
 Our liturgy is written by worship director Justin Shaffer in collaboration with worship directors at other Sojourn churches.
-This week’s sermon is the final of three on marriage, from Ephesians 5:21-33.
-It comes from Pastor Jonah Sage.
-Learn more about our church here.
+This week Pastor Jonah Sage preached from Acts 18.
+Learn more about Sojourn Community Church here.

 CALL TO WORSHIP

 Welcome to Sojourn!
 Every week we begin our services by reading and responding to God’s word.
 We do this because it’s so easy to forget that worship doesn’t begin with us, but with God.
 Hear the word of the Lord.

 I give you thanks, O Lord, with all my heart;